Rock art: Etymology

 The term rock art appears in the published literature as early as the 1940s.
-It has also been described as "rock carvings", "rock drawings", "rock engravings", "rock inscriptions", "rock paintings", "rock pictures", "rock records", and "rock sculptures."
+It has also been described as "rock carvings", "rock drawings", "rock engravings", "rock inscriptions", "rock paintings", "rock pictures", "rock records", and "rock sculptures".

 Background

 Parietal art is a term for art in caves; this definition usually extended to art in rock shelters under cliff overhangs.
 Popularly, it is called "cave art", and is a subset of the wider term, rock art.
 It is mostly on rock walls, but may be on ceilings and floors.
 A wide variety of techniques have been used in its creation.
 The term usually is applied only to prehistoric art, but it may be used for art of any date.
 Sheltered parietal art has had a far better chance of surviving for very long periods, and what now survives may represent only a very small proportion of what was created.

 Both parietal and cave art refer to cave paintings, drawings, etchings, carvings, and pecked artwork on the interior of caves and rock shelters.
 Generally, these either are engraved (essentially meaning scratched) or painted, or, they are created using a combination of the two techniques.
 Parietal art is found very widely throughout the world, and in many places new examples are being discovered.

 The defining characteristic of rock art is that it is placed on natural rock surfaces; in this way, it is distinct from artworks placed on constructed walls or free-standing sculpture.
 As such, rock art is a form of landscape art, and includes designs that have been placed on boulder and cliff faces, cave walls, and ceilings, and on the ground surface.
 Rock art is a global phenomenon, being found in many different regions of the world.
 There are various forms of rock art.
 Some archaeologists also consider pits and grooves in the rock known as cupules, or cups or rings, as a form of rock art.

 Although there are exceptions, the majority of rock art whose creation was recorded by ethnographers had been produced during rituals.
 As such, the study of rock art is a component of the archaeology of religion.

 Rock art serves multiple purposes in the contemporary world.
 In several regions, it remains spiritually important to indigenous peoples, who view it as a significant component of their cultural heritage.
 It also serves as an important source of cultural tourism, and hence as economic revenue in certain parts of the world.
-As such, images taken from cave art have appeared on memorabilia and other artefacts sold as a part of the tourist industry.
+As such, images taken from cave art have appeared on memorabilia and other artifacts sold as a part of the tourist industry.